Cyclone on Horseback

-Cyclone on Horseback is a 1941 Western film.
+Cyclone on Horseback is a 1941 American western film directed by Edward Killy and starring Tim Holt, Marjorie Reynolds and Ray Whitley.
+It was produced and distributed by RKO Pictures.
 Tom Stempel thought the film "features a livelier heroine than is usual in B westerns."

 Plot

 In the Old West, horse rancher Stan Bradford delivers a herd of pack horses to Valley City.
 The horses were purchased by Jeff Corbin who won a bid on a contract to lay a telephone line.
 Upon delivery, Stan is told Jeff's check for payment is no good.
 A man named Cobb Wayne offers to cover Jeff's check and tells Stan to deliver the horses to him.
 Mary Corbin, Jeff's sister, promises Stan she will make Jeff's payment good with negotiable bonds she is holding for Jeff.
 Mary heads to the ranch, but Stan sees her being pursued by Wayne's men to steal Jeff's bonds.
 Stan gives chase with his buddies, Smokey and Whopper.
 They run off Wayne's men and Stan escorts Mary to Jeff's work camp.
 At the camp, Stan breaks up a fight between Jeff and the line workers who are angry because Jeff hasn't paid them.
 Mary gives Jeff his bonds and Jeff promises to cash the bonds to pay the workers.
 Jeff says he underbid Wayne for the telephone line job and if he cant complete it, Wayne gets the job.
 Stan lends Jeff $2,400 to cover his expenses and Jeff gives him negotiable bonds as security.
 When Stan tries to cash the bonds, Mr. Williams, the local banker, summons the sheriff to arrest Stan because of reports that some stolen bonds are being passed around in the area.
 Smokey and Whopper are not arrested and go to a local diner.
 Smokey sings and raises contributions from the other customers to pay for the meal, but they unwittingly short change the owner.